Julius Pintsch: Life

-Born in Berlin, Pintsch completed an apprenticeship as a tinsmith in 1833 and, after his journeyman years, took up a position at a local lamp factory.
+Born in Berlin, Pintsch completed an apprenticeship as a tinsmith in 1833 and, after his Wanderjahre, took up a position at a local lamp factory.
 Having obtained his Meister certificate, he established his own small workshop near the municipal gasworks at Frankfurter Bahnhof in Berlin-Friedrichshain, in 1843.

 While the City of Berlin continuously enlarged its gas network in order to supply the growing population, Pintsch received numerous repair orders from the public GASAG utility company.
 He achieved major success in 1847 with the development of a reliable gas meter that was used by the city administration and would eventually be used worldwide.

 In 1851, he created a gas lamp that was suitable for use in railroad cars.
 The lamps were illuminated by Pintsch gas, a long-burning oil gas that would remain lit during the rough motion of train journeys.
 Pintsch gas was essentially purified, compressed gas distilled from naphtha, that was regulated and reduced to 1/3 ounce per square inch of pressure to the burner.
 Pintsch gas was later replaced by an improved Blau gas for railroad car usage.

 Starting in 1863, Pintsch had a large factory built on Andreasstrasse in Berlin, followed by subsidiaries in Dresden, Breslau, Frankfurt, Utrecht and Fürstenwalde.
 Those plants designed and constructed a wide range of gas-related devices including gas meters, gas pressure regulators, and gas analyzers.

 After his death in 1884 in Fürstenwalde, his sons Richard, Oskar, Julius Karl, and Albert inherited the business and became successful in the manufacture of compressed Pintsch gas for use in beacons and unmanned lighthouses.
 Products included gas mantle lamps, as well as light buoys used in the Kronstadt Bay and the Suez Canal.
 In 1907, the business was transformed into a public limited company (AG).
 Some branches were later acquired by the Schaltbau GmbH Munich.